qiime2/cancer-microbiome-intervention-tutorial/book/030-tutorial-downstream/020-taxonomy.md

 have been generated to this point, and selecting a value that retains most of the samples.
-We'll explore this threshold in more detail, including assessing whether 10,000 sequences leads to stable summaries of the microbiome samples used in this tutorial, later in the workshop.
+We'll explore this threshold in more detail, including assessing whether 10,000 sequences leads to stable summaries of the microbiome samples used in this tutorial, later in the tutorial.
 ```
 ````